croaky/blog/articles/mystery-guests-in-tests.md

 To truly avoid a Mystery Guest here, the XML could be inline or have the recruiter's email injected somehow.

-## Writing "good" tests
+## Conclusion

-Debating "good" code is often subjective.
-Mystery Guest is memory trick to think about how test code will be read and understood by humans.
+Mystery Guest is memory trick to think about how code will be read and understood by humans.
-Can the intended behavior of a subset of the system be understood in one glance at the test?
+Can the intended behavior of a subset of the system be understood at a glance?
 Or is there a Mystery Guest clouding our understanding?